sfu-mial/FuseNet/README.md

 Examples of outputs are presented in [Figures](FuseNet/Figures)
 <!--![images/reconst](FuseNet/Images/test_generated_image-19.png?=100x100)-->
 #### Evaluation
 For evaluation, put all your test measurments in a folder and set it path as an argument.
+Examples are available under [data_samples](FuseNet/data).
 Then run the following command:

 <a name="Evaluation"></a>
 ```bash